emard/ulx3s/doc/MANUAL.md

 [OpenFPGA Loader](https://github.com/trabucayre/openFPGALoader)
-can do everyting fujprog can, last time I tested it was just a little bit slower than fujprog, some users have reported it was faster.
+can do everyting fujprog can, last time I tested it was just a little bit slower than fujprog, but some users have reported it was faster.
 Accepts *.bit files which all tools can generate.
 Supports not only ULX3S but many other boards and is actively developed.

-EMARD's fork of Xark's [FleaFPGA-JTAG source](https://github.com/emard/FleaFPGA-JTAG) or [FleaFPGA-JTAG binary](https://github.com/emard/ulx3s-bin/tree/master/usb-jtag) Accepts *.VME files which AFAIK can be created only with closed source tools (diamond) but cannot be created with open source tools (trellis).
+EMARD's fork of Xark's [FleaFPGA-JTAG source](https://github.com/emard/FleaFPGA-JTAG) or [FleaFPGA-JTAG binary](https://github.com/emard/ulx3s-bin/tree/master/usb-jtag) Accepts *.vme files which AFAIK can be created only with closed source tools (diamond) but cannot be created with open source tools (trellis).

 [OpenOCD soruce](https://sourceforge.net/p/openocd/code/ci/master/tree)
 or [OpenOCD binaries 2019 or later](https://github.com/gnu-mcu-eclipse/openocd/releases)
 (ft232r interface configured for ULX3S FT231X pinout).
-Accepts *.SVF files which all tools can generate.
+Accepts *.svf files which all tools can generate.
 It is much slower than f/ujprog.

 Onboard [ESP32 WiFi FTP](https://github.com/emard/esp32ecp5).
-It is much faster than f/ujprog.
+It is much faster than f/ujprog and can also remotely write to FLASH and SD card.
 Accepts *.bit files which all tools can generate.

 Onboard ESP32 WiFi web interface.
 Accepts *.svf files which all tools can generate.